SharePoint/sp-dev-docs/docs/transform/modernize-branding.md

 ## Use a tenant-controlled SharePoint theme

 SharePoint offers a series of default themes out-of-the-box that you can use, but if you want to push your company branding, we recommend that you create your company theme and hide the out-of-the-box themes.
-After that configuration is complete, your users can only select from the company SharePoint themes that you've configured, and you can programmatically set such a theme as part of the modernization effort.
+After that configuration is complete, your users can only select from the company SharePoint themes that you've configured, and you can programmatically set such themes as part of the modernization effort.

+### Add a company SharePoint theme

 Following is a sample PnP PowerShell script showing how to add a company SharePoint theme: